 The Park Hopper feature grants the bearer access to all of the parks at Walt Disney World, meaning you can go to multiple parks on a single day.
 This option is great, but knowing that it operates on a fixed scale is essential if the goal is to get the most mileage out of that hard-won pass.
 The flat-rate price of the option is about sixty dollars.
 This add-on is the same price whether it applies to a single-day ticket or a seven-day pass, so it probably isn’t cost effective unless used with a multi day ticket.
 Plus, if you are going to Disney for just one day, you probably don’t want to spend your precious time traveling between parks – just get to one park and enjoy it, since there is plenty to do in any one park.

 Water Park Option

 Water Park Fun and More offers access to one of Disney World’s water parks…and more.
-This optional add-on works in much the same way as the Park Hopper; for a flat fee of about $50, ticket holders are granted access to either Typhoon Lagoon or Blizzard Beach, Oak Trail Golf Course, DisneyQuest indoor theme park at Downtown Disney, or the ESPN Wide World of Sports Complex.
+This optional add-on works in much the same way as the Park Hopper; for a flat fee of about $50, ticket holders are granted access to either Typhoon Lagoon or Blizzard Beach, Oak Trail Golf Course, DisneyQuest indoor theme park at Disney Springs, or the ESPN Wide World of Sports Complex.
 It’s important to note that only one admission to one of these parks is allotted to each ticket with this upgrade.
 A single-day upgrade is much less economical, then, than simply purchasing admission to one of these smaller parks.
 But as with the Park Hopper, the flat fee covers as many days as the base ticket is good for; so, if applied to a seven- or ten-day pass, it really works out to the ticket holder’s benefit.